OP-TEE/optee_os/documentation/optee_design.md

 ![Select xlation table](images/xlat_table.png "Select xlation table")

+## Translation tables and switching to user mode
+This section only applies with `CFG_WITH_LPAE=n` and `CFG_CORE_UNMAP_CORE_AT_EL0=y`.

+When switching to user mode only a minimal kernel mode mapping is kept.
+This is achieved by selecting a zeroed out big L1 translation in TTBR1 when transitioning to user mode.
+When returning back to kernel mode the original L1 translation table is restored in TTBR1.

 ## Translation tables and switching to normal world
 When switching to normal world either via a foreign interrupt or RPC there is a chance that secure world will resume execution on a different CPU.